kesfrance/ceperthonline/README.md

 # ceperthonline

-The New Django ceperthonline portal
+The is the new Django training portal for CE Perth